linode/docs/docs/guides/development/javascript/using-nodejs-typescript-and-expressjs/index.md

 slug: using-nodejs-typescript-and-express-to-build-a-web-server
 author:
   name: John Mueller
-description: 'This guide shows how to install Express, develop a Node.js and Express webserver with examples'
+description: 'This guide shows how to install node Express server, create a tsconfig json file, and develop a Node.js Express webserver with examples'
-og_description: 'This guide shows how to install Express, develop a Node.js and Express webserver with examples'
+og_description: 'This guide shows how to install node Express server, create a tsconfig json file, and develop a Node.js Express webserver with examples'
-keywords: ['list','of','keywords','and key phrases']
+keywords: ['nodejs typescript','node express server','tsconfig json']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-08-24
 modified_by: